Open-LinaOS-Foundation/LinaOS/Documentation/doc-guide/kernel-doc.rst

 Writing kernel-doc comments
 ===========================

-The Linux kernel source files may contain structured documentation comments in the kernel-doc format to describe the functions, types and design of the code.
+The LinaOS kernel source files may contain structured documentation comments in the kernel-doc format to describe the functions, types and design of the code.
 It is easier to keep documentation up-to-date when it is embedded in source files.